johncf/editor-design/README.md

 Apart from these, the user must be encouraged to use external tools such as `awk` or `sed`.
 To that end, the user may be provided with a feature to "preview" such commands.
-A "preview" is just a non-blocking way to partially view the processed result, also trying to minimize the execution by reading in only just enough to fill the current frame (then kill/suspend the subprocess).
+A "preview" is just a partial view the processed result in order to minimize execution time while editing the command.

 ## Performance improvements through indexing